starkbank/sdk-elixir/README.md

 ### Get transfer PDF

-After its creation, a transfer PDF may also be retrieved by passing its id.
+A transfer PDF may also be retrieved by passing its id.
+This operation is only valid for transfers with "processing" or "success" status.

 ```elixir
 pdf = StarkBank.Transfer.pdf!(user, "4882890932355072")